Legal Challenge Launched Regarding NICE’s ‘Flawed’ Funding Decision On Batten Disease Treatment

 Now, Irwin Mitchell’s public law experts have applied for a judicial review of the decision, on the basis that it is unlawful on several grounds and also amounts to a breach of key human rights legislation.

 Expert Opinion“How can you put a price on a child’s life?
 NHS treatment should be provided based on the clinical needs of the patient.”

 “Our clients are understandably devastated by the decision taken earlier this year and after reviewing all of the facts we have come to the conclusion that the process used to reach that decision may have been flawed.

 “This treatment has made a huge difference to the lives of our clients and it is something they could also access in a host of other countries, including France, Germany, the Netherlands and Slovakia.

 “There clearly needs to be a reconsideration of this issue and we are determined to fight hard to ensure that our clients’ voices are heard on this incredibly important matter.”
-Saoirse De Bont - Associate Solicitor
+Saoirse De Bont - Senior Associate Solicitor

 Irwin Mitchell has instructed Vikram Sachdeva QC of 39 Essex Chambers to act for Oliver and Amelia.